yatian-skyler-li/Research_Simulation/README.md

 A scenario's environment is made up of tiles.
 Graphically these tiles work together to form a 2 dimensional grid, but the scenario stores them in a single array.
 These tiles represent different types of terrain, for example: grassy, ocean, or sandy.
 Tiles can also have an inhabitant (entity) living within them.

 An entity is separated into two main types: flora (plants) and fauna (animals).
-A tile's characteristics dene what entities can inhabit that tile.
-Some animals, such as a fish, can only live in water based tiles while others, such as a dog, can only live in land based tiles.
+A tile's characteristics define what entities can inhabit that tile.
+Some animals, such as a fish, can only live in water-based tiles while others, such as a dog, can only live in land-based tiles.

 A tile is located using a coordinate system (similar to the cartesian plane).
-This coordinate facilitates the conversion between a two dimensional view of the scenario and the tile array index.
+This coordinate facilitates the conversion between a two-dimensional view of the scenario and the tile array index.

-To represent the interactions between entities, the scenario uses the Event classes, specically MoveEvent and CollectEvent.
+To represent the interactions between entities, the scenario uses the Event classes, specifically MoveEvent and CollectEvent.
 An Event maintains a record of the locations that an entity interacts with.
-A MoveEvent is classied as an entity leaving its current tile and inhabiting a new (unoccupied) tile.
+A MoveEvent is classified as an entity leaving its current tile and inhabiting a new (unoccupied) tile.

-An entity's characteristics are dened by its size.
+An entity's characteristics are defined by its size.
 Larger entities are able to travel a further distance in a single movement.
-Accordiningly, the user gains a great out of research for studying larger entities than if they were small entities.
+Accordingly, the user gains a greater out of research for studying larger entities than if they were small entities.

 ## JUnit Test
 The JUnit tests that we provide in test\researchsim directory were used to test both correct and incorrect implementations of entities, scenario, map, ans logging classes.